joeisoffline/nextjs-project/README.md

-Building and deploying on vercel.
-Stay tuned for updates on the progress of this!
+Stay tuned for updates on this build!

+##Setup##

+Deployed using Vercel